composer/windows-setup/README.md

 will display this value.
 If not, or you want to choose a different PHP, you must select from the list or hunt around manually.

 The installer will then check that PHP and your path are set up correctly.
 If it finds any errors it will give you the chance to fix them.
+It will also offer to either create or modify the `php.ini` file if required settings do not exist.

 Next, the installer will ask if you need a proxy server to connect to the internet.
 If it finds any values in your *Internet Settings* or your environment, then the proxy url will be displayed.